lukenew2/automobile-depreciation/README.md

 <h2 id="about-the-project"> :pencil: About The Project</h2>

 <p align="justify">
-This project aims to discover the main factors that influence automobile depreciation by leveraging regression algorithms and looking at their feature importance values.
+This project compares the significant factors of automobile depreciation by leveraging regression algorithms and examining the model's reasoning for predictions.
 This arms automobile owners, potential buyers, and enthusiasts with the knowledge about which manufacturer and model retains its value the most.
 A web application will be made available so you can get a quote on the value of your automobile in today's marketplace.
 Model is retrained every month to avoid concept drift where the market prices change over time.

 Furthermore, a seperate case study comparing the depreciation of the Acura TLX, the highest rated car to lease in 2019, and the cost of leasing, resulted $12,000 difference in total expenses.
 The complete case study can be found